dmbarbour/glas/docs/GlasDesign.md

 The [Glas Object](GlasObject.md) (aka 'glob') encoding is intended to provide a primary representation for stowage.
 However, stowage doesn't strongly imply use of Glas Object.

-*Security Note:* In context of open systems, sensitive content should be secured by annotating the binary with a cryptographic salt.
-To support deduplication, we could take inspiration from [Tahoe's convergence secret](https://tahoe-lafs.readthedocs.io/en/tahoe-lafs-1.12.1/convergence-secret.html).

 ### Memoization

 Purely functional subprograms in Glas can be annotated for memoization.
 This can be implemented by storing a lookup table mapping inputs to outputs.
 This lookup table can be persistent to support reuse across builds and integrate more conveniently with stowage.